 Research grants of €25,000 provide an opportunity for medical graduates and researchers to undertake specialised cardiovascular research in an ESC member country's centre of excellence.
 The goal is to help young candidates obtain research experience in a high-standard academic centre which will enable them to contribute to the improvement of academic standards upon returning to their own country.
 With this goal in mind, preference is given to applicants from countries or regions where modern clinical cardiology is not yet strong, provided there is enough evidence that the applicants can, after the research period, contribute to the improvement of clinical cardiology in their home country.

 It is also an opportunity to learn and to improve skills , as well as a great occasion to develop one’s own international, professional network.

 Research periods related to the ESC grant may be undertaken for any period from three months to one year.

 Research grants recipients will receive a lump sum up to a maximum of €25,000 for a 12-month period for their daily subsistence.
 The grant will be calculated pro rata according to the length of the research period.

 Proposals may be submitted for specialised research or further research training or, in the case of medical graduates, for training in a basic subject.

-Applicants are advised to seek a centre in another ESC Member Country than the country of their current residence.
-The centre should not only offer good research and training opportunities but should also be appropriate for the specific research they wish to undertake.
+Applicants are advised to seek a centre in an ESC member country other than the country of their current residence.
+The centre should not only offer good research and training opportunities, but should also be appropriate for the specific research they wish to undertake.

-The host institution track records or expertise should be in line with the topic of the application (treatment, techniques, methods….).
+The host institution's track record or expertise should be in line with the topic of the application (treatment, techniques, methods…).

 The application is to be performed online.